fenixkz/rl_journey/Lesson-4/theory.md

 \theta \leftarrow \theta + \alpha \nabla_\theta E_{\tau \sim \pi_\theta} \left[ \sum_{t=0}^{T-1} G_t \nabla_\theta \log \pi_\theta(a_t | s_t) \right]
 $$

 The return term can be very different depending on the problem.
 As a rule of thumb, deep learning does not really like extreme values and prefers to work with Gaussian-normalized values (zero mean and unit variance).
 So, usually, normalizing returns (within one episode) helps to make the learning process more stable.
 However, sometimes it can make the learning very, very slow and even make it worse.
 You might have even noticed this in an environment like CartPole!
-Let's dig into why this "good practice" can sometimes backfire:
+Let's dig into why this "good practice" can sometimes backfire.

-**Loss of Absolute Performance Signal:**
+**Loss of Absolute Performance Signal**

 When we normalize the returns $G_t$ within a single episode (by subtracting the mean of that episode's $G_t$'s and dividing by their standard deviation), we're essentially ranking actions based on how well they performed relative to other actions in that specific episode.